merrimanr/incubator-metron/metron-contrib/metron-docker/compose/dev/README.md

 -->
 # Metron Docker

-Metron Docker Dev is a [Docker Compose](https://docs.docker.com/compose/overview/) application that serves as a Metron development environment.
+Metron Docker Dev is a [Docker Compose](https://docs.docker.com/compose/overview/) application that serves as a light-weight alternative to full dev for Metron development.

 Metron Docker Dev includes these images that have been customized for Metron:

   - Kafka
   - Zookeeper
   - HBase
+  - Hadoop
   - Elasticsearch
+  - Storm
   - Metron including REST and Storm topologies

 Setup